NikiforovAll/nikiforovall.github.io/_posts/2022-12-08-dotnet-keycloak-blazorwasm-auth.md

 In broad terms, authentication works as follows:

 - When an anonymous user selects the login button or requests a page with the \[Authorize\] attribute applied, the user is redirected to the app's login page (/authentication/login).
-- In the login page, the authentication library prepares for a redirect to the authorization endpoint.
+- On the login page, the authentication library prepares for a redirect to the authorization endpoint.
 The authorization endpoint is outside of the Blazor WebAssembly app and can be hosted at a separate origin.
 The endpoint is responsible for determining whether the user is authenticated and for issuing one or more tokens in response.
 The authentication library provides a login callback to receive the authentication response.
 - When the Blazor WebAssembly app loads the login callback endpoint (/authentication/login-callback), the authentication response is processed.

 ### `Authentication` component